 In 1961, donations from William James Niederkorn made possible an independent library.
 The W. J. Niederkorn Library.

-In 1999, The library celebrated the determination and foresight of the PWWC foresaw a century ago – A public reading room in a stand alone and grand building.
-The Friends of the Library carry on the solid tradition of outside support leading the library into the next 100 years.
+In 1999, The library celebrated the determination put into and the foresight of the PWWC a century ago – A public reading room in a stand alone and grand building.

 The W.J.
 Niederkorn Library expanded in 2001 with an addition that doubled the size of the library.
 Incorporating and complementing the design elements from the 1961 building, the new building rests beautifully at the bottom of N Webster and W Grand Ave hills.